 Pints of Guinness and literary connections

-Whether you’re wandering around the leafy Georgian terraces of St Stephen’s Green or getting acquainted with the past at Kilmainham Gaol, in Dublin you’re never far from a literary or historic sight.
-And then there are the city’s pubs: there are few better places to down a pint than Dublin, and you can even make a pilgrimage to the original Guinness brewery.
+Whether you’re wandering around the leafy Georgian terraces of St Stephen’s Green or getting acquainted with the past at Kilmainham Gaol or Trinity College, you’re never far from a literary or historic sight in Dublin.
+Then there are the city’s pubs: there are few better places to down a pint than Dublin.
+You can even make a pilgrimage to the original Guinness brewery.
 Either way, you’ll surely make a few Irish friends along the way.

 People watch the sunset from the steps of San Miniato al Monte over the city of Florence

-The beauty of Florence and Tuscany is the stuff of legend © Julian Elliott Photography / Getty Images
+The beauty of Florence and Tuscany is the stuff of legend.
+Getty Images

 15. Florence and Tuscany, Italy